 - Not leave anything to chance.
 Meetings erase the need for assumptions and statements like, “I thought you were going to do…”

 - Coordinate schedules.
-As families transition from season to season, coming together to discuss time commitments and schedules for an upcoming season can prevent being overextended.
+As families move from season to season, coming together to talk about plans and schedules for an upcoming season can prevent being overextended.

 - Children’s Self-Esteem.
 Meetings make sure that everyone in the family knows they are important.
 They let every family member know there’s a space for them to be heard.